 3. Before permitting unlisted companies to undertake hedge transactions in respect of price description of business activity and nature of risk, instruments proposed to be used for hedging, proposed to be hedged and the credit lines proposed to be availed.
-The name and address of the regulatory authority in the country concerned may also be given, expected peak positions thereof and the basis of calculation.
+The name and address of the regulatory authority in the country concerned may also be given, size / average tenure of exposure and/or total turnover in a year, together with expected peak positions thereof and the basis of calculation.